Ranked-choice Voting FAQs

 What would happen if the ballot question passes?

 If the ballot question passes, the City Charter would be amended and ranked-choice voting would be used to elect the Mayor and City Council members, beginning in 2021.
 The City would no longer hold a Primary Election in August of odd-numbered years, as all eligible candidates who file for office would appear on the General Election ballot.
+The City’s existing election equipment, including ballot counters, are compatible with ranked-choice voting and would not have to be replaced if the ballot question passes.

 What would happen if the ballot question does not pass?